microsoft/malmo/scripts/python-wheel/README.md

 then you may want to copy in MalmoPython.py and malmoutil.py from the [pip package backwards compatibility directory](https://github.com/Microsoft/malmo/tree/package/scripts/python-wheel/backwards-compatible-imports) or include them on your PYTHONPATH.

-To de-install delete the MalmoPlatform directory (and it’s contents) and do a `pip3 uninstall malmo`.
+To de-install delete the MalmoPlatform directory (and it's contents) and do a `pip3 uninstall malmo`.